garrethcain/django-easyjwt/README.md

         "rest_framework.permissions.IsAuthenticated",
     ),
     "DEFAULT_AUTHENTICATION_CLASSES": (
-        "remotejwt_client.authentication.RemoteJWTAuthentication",     # Use our service
+        "easyjwt_client.authentication.RemoteJWTAuthentication",     # Use our service
         "rest_framework.authentication.SessionAuthentication",  # Maybe the user has a session...
     ),
 }